 My answer: "The search engine on Boarding School Review will produce a list of schools offering golf as a sport.
 You will have to do your own research and due diligence about the program and the staff who run it in order to determine whether the golf program at a particular school will meet your needs and requirements."

-The search engines on both Boarding School Review and Private School Review have a number of filters that will allow you to find precisely the kind of school which you are looking for.
+The search engines on both Boarding School Review and Private School Review have several filters that will allow you to find the kind of school you are looking for.

 The question: "Hello, I was wondering if I could get some information on boarding schools and their scholarship."